 It’s important to file a claim whenever you or a loved one is bitten by a dog.
 Bite injuries can result in significant complications, including infection, scarring, and panic attacks.
 Other emotional issues involving trust are common, particularly in older adults or young children.
 Scarring and other physical and emotional issues can be complicated by growth and other factors.

 The owner of a dog must ensure it is safely contained at all times.
 If a dog is aggressive or dangerous, the owner is required to keep it away from the public.
 In fact, Rhode Island laws state that it is a public nuisance to harbor a vicious dog.
 If the owner of a vicious dog is a homeowner, dog bite claims could be paid by a homeowner’s insurance policy.

-Call 888-777-PAIN (888-737-6464) or contact me online to arrange a free consultation.
+Call 888-777-PAIN (888-737-6464) to arrange a free consultation.
 I handle personal injury cases on a contingency fee basis, which means you pay nothing upfront and will owe no attorney fees unless I am successful in getting compensation for you.